Hey bug buddies,

 • burgundy bug is also allergic to bees.
 Oops.

-• burgundy bug is closing in on two associates degrees and plans on getting her graduate degree in Science Journalism.
+• burgundy bug has recently graduated with associate degrees in liberal arts and journalism.
+She plans on getting her graduate degree in Science Journalism.
 Bonus fun fact: she also graduated high school two years early.

 • We love to do interviews!
 Enough about us, tell us about yourself.